-Successfully restoring injunction proceedings where there is no breach of an undertaking
+Restoring injunctions where there’s no breach of undertaking

 Published: March 15th, 2022